K0ppai/awesome-books/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-- The live demo is coming soon.
+- Click here for [live](https://k0ppai.github.io/awesome-books/) demo.

 <!-- - You can find the website [here](https://ochiengsteven.github.io/awesome-books/) -->